gabezy/spring-projects-examples/spring-batch/README.md

 JobParameters are typically used to distinguish one JobInstance from another.
 In other words, they are used to identify a specific JobInstance.

+[//]: # (TODO: ADD link to docs at README, pass some information to a separeted md file and add docker-compose file to postgresql)

 #### Life cycle of a JobInstance
 ![life cycle jobinstance](https://raw.githubusercontent.com/vmware-tanzu-learning/spring-academy-assets/main/courses/course-spring-batch-essentials/lifecycle-example.svg)